• Home

 • The Summer School of Slavonic Studies is hosted by the Department of Czech Studies, Faculty of Arts, University of South Bohemia, in a three-week period between late August and mid-September.
 The courses are designed for international students, professionals (teachers, translators, interpreters) and academic staff members in the field of Czech Studies and Slavic Studies who are over 18 years of age.
 However, the wide scope of the courses offers something for all those interested in Czech language, literature, history and culture.

-• SSSS graduates receive a certificate of attendance and a report card.
+• SSSS graduates receive a certificate of attendance.

 SCHOLARSHIP HOLDERS